Group

 We All Contribute

-In this video, the children each contribute something to collectively drawn images.
+Children each contribute something to collectively drawn images.
 Moving around to a different drawing station to respond to each prompt, they learn to build upon others’ ideas and work together to make their art come alive.

 Notice Change